The College Years

 For TBA Members only

-We are pleased share with you further news about the Eric F. and Lore Ross Scholarship for study in Israel, which was announced on Yom Kippur.
+We are pleased share backgorund information about the Eric F. and Lore Ross Scholarship for study in Israel.
 The Rosses, who were legendary philanthropists, were long-time members and supporters of Temple B’nai Abraham.
 In addition, Israel in general and Israeli higher education in particular figured heavily in their giving.
 The Temple B’nai Abraham leadership established the Ross Scholarship both to honor Eric and Lore Ross’ memory and to promote a cause they were passionate about, that American Jewish college students spend time in Israel.

 The terms are simple.
 To be eligible: